petruburlacu/dotfiles/nvim/README.md

 - `[HELP] How to select text and code blocks` - Text objects explained
 - `[HELP] How to format and indent code` - Formatting and indentation guide
 - `[HELP] How to use LSP` - IDE features, autocomplete, go to definition, etc.
+- `[HELP] How to use Git integration` - Git signs, staging, commits, and more
+- `[HELP] How to manage plugins` - Lazy.nvim, Mason, and Treesitter management
+- `[HELP] How to use Claude AI` - AI-powered code assistance

 Just press `<C-p>` and type "help" to see all guides!